CTAE - Career, Technical, and Agricultural Education

 CTAE provides students with specialized classes, internships, and networking opportunities with members of their community.
 CTAE programs prepare students for a wide range of high-wage, high-skill, in-demand careers.
 Opportunities are offered for students to earn industry-recognized credentials like the Microsoft Office Specialist certifications and the Georgia Certified Nursing Aide (CNA) license.
 Students can also earn college-level credit as part of CTAE Pathway completion if they pass the End-of-Pathway Assessment at a certain level with specific requirements met.

 Of our total school enrollment, 92.05% of our students are enrolled in CTAE courses.
-The graduation rate for students involved in CTAE pathways in Georgia is 97.18%.
+The graduation rate for students involved in CTAE pathways in Georgia is 97.75%.
+That is 13 percentage points higher than the state average graduation rate.
 At W-WCHS, the graduation rate for CTAE Concentrators is 98.6%.
 When involved in CTAE, students are engaged and able to see the relevance of their education.
 Students participating in CTAE have a variety of postsecondary education options including the following:

 • Four-year college/university